Skip to main site content.

 April is Financial Literacy Month!
 To celebrate, we are launching a series of Q&A’s with experts in the financial realm of the music industry, where they give a little insight into what they do and their advice to creatives.

 First up is our very own CFO, Chuck Lowe.
-Chuck has been with the Sound Royalties family since inception in 2014.
+Chuck Lowe has been with the Sound Royalties family since inception in 2014.
 Read more about his background and gain knowledge from his insights below!
 If you’re interested in learning more from other music industry professionals, read about our conversation with Victor Wlodinguer.

 Tell us how you got started in the finance industry.
 What led you to help create Sound Royalties, and what is your current role like?